 Story II: Hundreds gather to attend Pope Francis' mass in Morocco

-I began my internship with Morocco World News as a news correspondent but by the end of my first month was given the additional role of staff photographer.
-This meant that I not only continued to take all of the photos for my own stories, but also had to begin taking photos for the stories of my colleagues.
-It was incredible, I loved working with other journalists to find ways to best illustrate their incredible reporting.
+I began my internship with Morocco World News as a news correspondent.
+By the end of my first month, I was given the additional role of staff photographer.
+This meant I had to continue capturing all of my photos and help photograph the stories of my colleagues.
+It was incredible.
+I loved working with other journalists to find ways to best illustrate their incredible reporting.
 None of this would have been possible without Mary Bernard, who generously let me borrow her indestructible Nikon D3500 whenever I needed.